Skip to Content

 dependence means finding a way to stay sober while

 changing your attitudes and behaviors.
 You will work to restore relationships

 with your family and friends and people at your job or school.
 You will need to

 find meaning and happiness in a healthy lifestyle that doesn't include alcohol.

 Recovery is not a cure.
-It is a lifelong process.
+It is an ongoing process.
 It begins in

 treatment, but it doesn't end when your treatment ends.
 There are